IvonJanssen/dissect-docs/docs/source/rdump.rst

 rdump
 -----

 By default target-query generates records.
-Records are binary representations of artifacts that appear like this if they are transformed to text by the default mechanism:
+Records are binary representations of artefacts that appear like this if they are transformed to text by the default mechanism:

 .. code-block:: console